RachelMuston/sustainable-digital-policy/EN/data.md

 # Data
 ## Sustainability Considerations
-- 70-90% of data that organizations collect is dark data - data that will never be used or turned into insights.
+- 70-90% of data that organizations collect and store is dark data - data that will never be used or turned into insights.
 The energy required to store this unused data and to manufacture the IT that it is stored on, is significant
-- Data storage has been cheap for many years enabling the amount of data to grow exponentially.
+- Data storage has been cheap for many years has resulted in exponential growth of data storage requirements.
 - The environmental impact of an organizations data use is often invisible
 -	Probability of data reuse = 5% after 15 days. - source this (Gerry says it)